apache/spark/docs/ui.rst

 Tree View
 .........
 A tree representation of the DAG that spans across time.
-If a pipeline is late, you can quickly see where the different steps are at and identify the blocking ones.
+If a pipeline is late, you can quickly see where the different steps are and identify the blocking ones.

 ------------